Why Should You Take CLEP Precalculus?

 Although most of the questions on the exam are multiple-choice, there are some questions that require students to enter a numerical answer.

-A graphing calculator, which is integrated into the exam software, is available to students only during Section 1 of the exam.
-Students are expected to know how and when to make use of it.
-The graphing calculator, together with a brief tutorial, is available to students as a free download for a 30-day trial period.
-Students are expected to become familiar with its functionality prior to taking the exam.
+Only some of the questions actually require the graphing calculator.
+Students are expected to know how and when to make appropriate use of the calculator.
+The graphing calculator, together with brief video tutorials, is available to students as a free download for a 30-day trial period.
+Students are expected to download the calculator and become familiar with its functionality prior to taking the exam.

-In order to answer some of the questions in Section 1 of the exam, students may be required to use the online graphing calculator in the following ways:
+In order to answer some of the questions in the calculator section of the exam, students may be required to use the online graphing calculator in the following ways:

 - Perform calculations (e.g., exponents, roots, trigonometric values, logarithms)